dondish/Senpai/README.md

 after the rewrite it makes fully usage of classes &  ES2017's async/await functionality.

+## Invite
+You can Invite Senpai to your Server with  [this Link](https://discordapp.com/oauth2/authorize?client_id=206955239985774593&scope=bot&permissions=2146959615)

+## Contributing

+Before creating an PR or Issue please read the [contribution guide](https://github.com/Dev-Yukine/Senpai-Bot-Discord/blob/master/.github/CONTRIBUTING.md)

 ## Language and Libs

 This bot is written in Javascript and use [Nodejs](https://nodejs.org/en/) to run.